mcmah309/eros/README.md

     return Err(Error::new(ErrorKind::AddrInUse, "message here")).traced();
 }

-// Error type is no longer tracked, we handled internally.
-Otherwise we could
-// have just turned the error back into a `TracedError` fn func4() -> eros::Result<()> {
+// Error type is no longer tracked, we handled internally. fn func4() -> eros::Result<()> {
     // Deflate the `ErrorUnion` and handle to only handle `TracedError<Error>` case! match func1().deflate::<TracedError<Error>, _>() {